 Thank you, Martina.
 And as outlined by you, Martina, our operational improvements in our performance have our full commitment.
 And despite all the progress, we have made, it's clear we are still not where we want to be.
 However, it is absolutely fair to state that our segments and thus thyssenkrupp have potentially gained in resilience.
 I would like to back this up with figures at this point and provide an overview on further visible improvement on the financial KPI side.

 This slide summarizes the key for highlights in the past fiscal year and Q4, thus provide some context to the numbers that Martina already referred to in her presentation.
 I'm pleased to report that our performance is significantly up year-on-year on the back of strong earnings, particularly from Materials Services and Steel Europe.
-We [indiscernible] fiscal year sales of €41.1 billion, a plus of 21% year-on-year.
+We recorded fiscal year sales of €41.1 billion, a plus of 21% year-on-year.
 In Q4, we've been able also to increase our sales by 12% to €10.6 billion.

 Simultaneously, we have been able to generate a significant increase in earnings per fiscal year and EBITDA adjusted of roughly €3 billion with an increase of 73% year-on-year and an EBIT adjusted of roughly €2 billion with an increase of 159%.
 In Q4, we see a decrease in EBITDA adjusted and EBIT adjusted mainly driven by price normalization and one-time from inventory evaluation at Material Services.